joannawolthuis/MetaboShiny/README.md

 #### t-test
 *This analysis is only available for one-factor, two-category analyses*

-In "Settings", select whether to make a non-parametric t-test (default "no") and equal variance (default "yes").
+1. In "Settings", select whether to make a non-parametric t-test (default "no") and equal variance (default "yes").
 Press "click to start t-test" to start the analysis.
-Once finished, a "Plots" and "Tables" sections will appear.
+2. Once finished, a "Plots" and "Tables" sections will appear.

-In "Plots", you will find a plot showing your m/z values ordered on the x-axis and the negative log10 of the p-value from the t-test. **Is there a certain number displayed?
+3. In "Plots", you will find a plot showing your m/z values ordered on the x-axis and the negative log10 of the p-value from the t-test. **Is there a certain number displayed?
 All/significant/top X?**

-In "Tables", you will find a table showing the t-stat, p-value, negative log10 of the p-value, and the false discovery rate (FDR).
+4. In "Tables", you will find a table showing the t-stat, p-value, negative log10 of the p-value, and the false discovery rate (FDR).

 #### Fold-change
 *This analysis is only available for one-factor, two-category analyses*

-In "Settings", press "click to start fold-change analysis".
-Once finished, a "Plots" and "Tables" sections will appear.
+1. In "Settings", press "click to start fold-change analysis".
+2. Once finished, a "Plots" and "Tables" sections will appear.

-In "Plots", you will find a plot showing your m/z values ordered on the x-axis and the log2 of the fold-change value.
+3. In "Plots", you will find a plot showing your m/z values ordered on the x-axis and the log2 of the fold-change value on the y-axis.

-In "Tables", you will find a table showing the fold-change value and the log2 of the fold-change.
+4. In "Tables", you will find a table showing the fold-change value and the log2 of the fold-change.

 #### Pattern
 **JOANNA**

 #### Analysis of variance (ANOVA)
+1. In "Settings", press "click to start ANOVA".
+2. Once finished, a "Plots" and "Tables" sections will appear.
+3. In "Plots", you will find a plot showing your m/z values ordered on the x-axis and the negative log10 of the p-value on the y-axis.
+4. In "Tables", you will find a table showing the p-value and false discovery rate (FDR) from a Fisher's Least Significant Difference (LSD) test.

 #### Analysis of variance - simultaneous component analysis (ASCA)
 *This analysis is only available for two-factor or time-series analyses*